snatallia/portfolio_plotnikava_ni/index.md

 <hr/>

 ## Additional information
-Experience in no IT sphere as a business owner and teacher<br/>
+Experience in not IT sphere as a business owner and teacher<br/>
 Married.
 Two daughters. <br/>
 Driver license B.<br/>